-Barbecue master and certified judge Dru Chai, of Dirty Smoke, offers some fool proof tips for grilling tails, plus a simple marinade to kick up the flavor.
+Barbecue master and certified judge of Dirty Smoke, Dru Chai, offers some foolproof tips for grilling tails, plus a simple marinade to kick up the flavor.
 Take a look.

 You want the meat to turn completely opaque and for the shell to transform into a bright orange-red color.
 This is the part where you do NOT leave the grill.
 No matter what.

-The Perfect Lobster Tails for the Grill!
+Finding the Perfect Lobster Tails for the Grill

-Make a big splash this grilling season with our special are ready to grill lobster tails.
+Make a big splash this grilling season with our ready to grill lobster tails.
 All the work is done, just defrost, add your favorite rub or marinade and grill!
 Be sure to check out our Lobster Tails line up featuring 6-7 oz. cold-water tails all the way up to our huge colossal tails (16-20 oz. each)